-Want To Know What Causes Lower Back Pain When Sitting, And How To Relieve Lower Back Pain When Sitting?
+Do You Know What Causes Lower Back Pain When Sitting, And How To Relieve It?

-With people staying at home more from the COVID-19 pandemic, people have been spending a lot more time sitting.
-But along with more sitting comes a number of other health consequences, including lower back pain when sitting too long.
-This guide has been put together in order to give you tips to prevent or help relieve lower back pain when sitting.
-Use the links below to help navigtate this page to make it easier to find the information you want.
+With people working from home and staying at home more from the COVID-19 pandemic, people have been spending more time sitting.
+But along with more sitting comes a number of other health consequences, including lower back pain when sitting TOO long.
+This guide has been created in order to give you tips to prevent or help relieve lower back pain when sitting.
+Use the links below to help navigate this page to make it easier to find the information you want.
 If you have more specific questions about how to relieve YOUR specific lower back pain after reading the guide, feel free to contact us and we can set up a FREE Phone Consultation, Online Health Coaching Session, or FREE Discovery Visit.

 Table Of Contents & Navigation Links

 It was assumed for years that pressure on the discs in the lower back was responsible for pain that people experienced when sitting.
 This is largely due to a number of older studies in which the pressure inside the discs were measured with the spine (of cadavers) in various postures.
 It was then found that disc pressures were substantially higher when sitting, than when standing or bending.
 However, we now know that the presence of bulging, herniated, and degenerative discs on an MRI is a poor predictor of who DOES and DOES NOT have lower back pain.
 There are many people that have bulging, herniated, and degenerative discs in their spine as well as arthritis (facet degeneration) that have NO PAIN AT ALL.
 See the table from American Journal of Neuroradiology (Brinjikji, 2014) below showing how common these findings are on MRIs of people without back pain!